'A train wreck': Veterans haven't received GI Bill benefits for months

 There are many veterans, like Roundtree, across the country who are still waiting for VA to catch up with a backlog created after President Donald Trump signed the Forever GI Bill in 2017.
 The landmark piece of legislation greatly expanded benefits for veterans and their families, but it did not upgrade the VA's technical capabilities to account for those changes.

-While it is unclear how many GI Bill recipients were impacted by the delays, as of Nov.
-8, more than 82,000 are still waiting for their housing payments with only weeks remaining in the school semester, according to the VA.
+While it is unclear how many GI Bill recipients were affected by the delays, as of Nov.
+8, more than 82,000 were still waiting for their housing payments with only weeks remaining in the school semester, according to the VA.
 Hundreds of thousands are believed to have been affected.

-Issues that arose when VA attempted to stress-test their antiquated system, and a contract dispute over the new changes, meant VA waited until July 16 to tell schools to begin enrolling students, according to multiple veteran advocacy groups.
-Many colleges and universities waited, however, because VA told them that they would need to reenter their student veterans' certifying information either way.
+Issues that arose when VA attempted to stress-test their antiquated system, and a contract dispute over the new changes, meant VA waited until July 16 to tell schools to begin enrolling students, according to veteran advocacy groups.
+Many colleges and universities waited, however, because the VA told them that they would need to re-enter their student veterans' certifying information either way.

 “That’s when the floodgates opened,” said Patrick Murray, the deputy director of the Veterans of Foreign Wars.
 “With all the delays trying to get the upgrades in the ZIP code processing, they suddenly got all their enrollments, which usually come during the spring across the summer.
 Instead they all came a few weeks before the fall semester, and they couldn’t keep up.”

-A VA spokesperson told NBC News over email that "further system changes and modifications are being made and testing is ongoing on the IT solution" to fix the delay in monthly stipend payments.
+A VA spokesperson told NBC News by email that "further system changes and modifications are being made and testing is ongoing on the IT solution" to fix the delay in monthly stipend payments.

 "These changes have led to processing issues," a VA spokesperson wrote, referring to the GI Bill changes, "and VA is committed to providing a solution that is reliable, efficient and effective."